opendatahub-io/maas-billing/maas-api/README.md

 MaaS API supports two types of tokens:

-1.  **Ephemeral Tokens** - Short-lived tokens for temporary access.
-These tokens are stateless and provide better security posture as they expire quickly and can be easily refreshed by the caller.
+1.  **Ephemeral Tokens** - Stateless tokens that provide better security posture as they can be easily refreshed by the caller using OpenShift Identity.
+These tokens can live as long as API keys (up to the configured expiration), making them suitable for both temporary and long-term access scenarios.
 2.  **API Keys** - Named, long-lived tokens for applications (stored in SQLite database).
-Suitable for services or applications that need persistent access.
+Suitable for services or applications that need persistent access with metadata tracking.

 ##### Ephemeral Tokens